data-ohio/MATH2530_Fall22-23/README.md

 Github will build the website automatically when you `git push`.

+Notes:
-One is supposed to be able to [build and view locally](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll), but it is not working for me.
+* One is supposed to be able to [build and view locally](https://docs.github.com/en/pages/setting-up-a-github-pages-site-with-jekyll/testing-your-github-pages-site-locally-with-jekyll), but it is not working for me.
+* In the week files in _modules/, using tabs instead of spaces will mess up the builded and that week will not show.